Local home renovation featured on HGTV, Discovery+

 When asked if they would ever consider doing another project like this, Jeannie replied never say never.

-The show can be streamed on available release date through Discovery+ or can be watched the night it debuts on the local HGTV network.
+The show can be streamed on its available release date through Discovery+ or can be watched the night it debuts on the HGTV network.